-Bacteria cause what we call dental “cavities.”
-Poor dental hygiene leaves behind bacteria that set off a chain reaction inside the mouth.
-These bacteria produce acids that eat away at teeth, weakening the enamel and causing teeth to begin rotting – for lack of a better word.
+The cause of dental cavities is bacteria.
+Poor dental hygiene leaves behind bacteria that sets off a chain reaction in the mouth.
+These bacteria produce acids that eat away at teeth, weaken the enamel, and cause teeth to begin rotting.

-The good news is that true cavities (or caries as dentists and veterinary dentist call them) are rare in dogs.
+The good news is that true cavities (or caries as dentists and veterinary dentist call them) are rare in dogs because:

-Canine oral bacteria are different from ours.
-They tend not to cause acid build up that harms teeth.
+Canine oral bacteria are different from ours; they tend not to cause acid build up that harm teeth

-- Most dogs don’t consume many sugary or acidic foods that lead to the bad bacteria’s growth.
+Most dogs don’t consume many sugary or acidic foods that lead to bad bacteria’s growth

-- Canine teeth are mostly narrow and pointy, not flat and grinding, which give bacteria fewer places to take root and do damage.
+Canine teeth are mostly narrow and pointy, not flat & grinding, which give bacteria fewer places to take root & do damage

-- Dogs live shorter lives, giving the bacteria less time, overall, to do damage.
+Dogs live shorter lives, giving the bacteria less time to do damage

-Typical canine dental stains appear lighter in color than a true dog cavity, which will look dark brown or black on the tooth’s surface.
+Typical canine dental stains appear lighter in color than a true dog cavity, which looks dark brown or black on the tooth’s surface.
 If they are going to happen, dog cavities typically form on upper molars or incisors.

-In the rare cases when dogs do get a true cavity, veterinary dentists use many of the same techniques a human dentist would:
+In the rare case a dog does get a true cavity, veterinary dentists use many of the same techniques a human dentist would:

-Taking dental x-rays to determine the extent of damage to the tooth, both above and below the gums
+Take dental X-rays to determine the extent of damage to the tooth, both above & below gums

-- Doing a true root canal (in some cases) to clean out and seal the tooth and root
+Do a true root canal (in some cases) to clean out & seal the tooth & root

 Preventing Dental Trouble in Dogs